Bernard Cribbins is 92 today. He talks to William Cook

 On screen, he’s always seemed curiously ageless.
 He never looked young, even as a young man.
-Yet now he’s about to turn 90 (on 29th December) he somehow seems almost boyish.
+Yet now he’s 92 (on 29th December) he somehow seems almost boyish.

 ‘I didn’t really think about age, ever – I don’t think I do now, particularly,’ he says, when we meet up in a hotel near his Weybridge home for a chat about the book.
 ‘I had spinal surgery last year – that slowed me up a bit, but up until then I was running about and doing everything.
 It’s the physical thing that changes, not the mental thing.’
 Not for him, at least.

 His memoirs are rich with detail.
 As he embarks on his tenth decade, his memory remains undimmed.